 ‘My father made me carry a pocket alarm’: Vanessa on staying safe on a night out

-Whether you’ve just moved to a new city and university, or you’re a returning student, chances are you’ll be heading out on an evening to make new friends or catch up with old ones, be that in a club, a bar or at a friend’s house.
+Whether you’ve just moved to a new city and university or you’re a returning student, chances are you’ll be catching up with flatmates or getting to know new ones, be that in a pub, your flat or at a restaurant.

 However you choose to spend your evening, the simple truth is that we all face certain risks, especially when the days are shorter.